xiaeryu/Pathogen-Genomics/README.md

 Pathogen Genomics
 =================
- In this repository are my scripts for pathogen genomics research.
+ In this repository are my scripts written for pathogen genomics research.

 * **Spopredopt.java**
   A scipt for paremeter optimization of _SpoPred_.